Author: Stewart Berry

 Esri killed their budget BusinessMap product several years ago but have now released a free competitor to Google Earth Pro.
 However, Esri’s “ArcGIS Earth” lacks the key business data removed from GE Pro.
 Some even see the Esri product as technical software for mapping specialists, rather than as a commercial grade and mass market replacement (URL).

-Of the four desktop COTS (Maptitude, BusinessMap, MapPoint, GE Pro), Maptitude ( www.MappingSoftware.com ) is the last remaining commercial grade and affordable business mapping application at US$395/year (the same as Google Earth Pro).
+Of the four desktop COTS (Maptitude, BusinessMap, MapPoint, GE Pro), Maptitude ( www.MappingSoftware.com ) is the last remaining commercial grade and affordable business mapping application at US$695/year (comparable to Google Earth Pro).
 Maptitude includes detailed demographics and accurate, comprehensive, average traffic speed data derived from billions of multi-year vehicle speed observations on every type of road.
 There are also many free sources of parcel data that Maptitude can map and that Maptitude can provide APN-based search for.

 As Google refines its business model in relation to mapping, business users are faced with few alternatives for "one-stop-shop" mapping products.
 This trend has not been limited to Google, with Microsoft and Esri also killing affordable desktop products in favor of Cloud applications that can be costlier and have a more limited feature set.